-- In 1956 Elvis Presley serenaded a basset hound with a special rendition of "Hound Dog" on The Steve Allen Show.
+- In 1956, Elvis Presley serenaded a basset hound with a special rendition of "Hound Dog" on "The Steve Allen Show".

 - Here comes the general: It's widely rumored that after the American Revolution, General Marquis de Lafayette gifted George Washington basset hounds, but not everyone is sure they were indeed bassets.

-- Speaking of Lafayette, a basset hound of the same name played a key role in chasing off a meddlesome butler in Disney's Aristocats.
+- Speaking of Lafayette, a basset hound of the same name played a key role in chasing off a meddlesome butler in Disney's The Aristocats.